Probing the limits of optical cycling in a predissociative diatomic molecule: Controlled Dissociation Pathway

-Molecular structure calculations give us access to branching ratios and line strengths for a multitude of vibrational levels, some of which can have desirable properties for controlled dissociation.
-We calculate the dipole transition line strength $S_{v'v''}$, which is the square of the transition dipole moment $(|\bra{v'}\mu\ket{v''}|^2)$ for both \A$\rightarrow$\X and \B$\rightarrow$\X transitions (Fig. \ref{fig:TDMs}(a) and (b)).
-The PES for $A$ and $X$ state are similar in shape (Fig. \ref{fig:CaH_PES}(a)), which leads to highly diagonal transition strengths.
+Molecular structure calculations give us access to branching ratios and line strengths for a multitude of vibrational levels, some of which have {advantages} for controlled dissociation.
+We calculate the dipole transition line strength $S_{v'v''}$, which is the square of the transition dipole moment $(|\bra{v'}\mu\ket{v''}|^2)$, for both \A$\rightarrow$\X and \B$\rightarrow$\X transitions (Figs. \ref{fig:TDMs}(a,b)).
+The PES for $A$ and $X$ state are similar in shape (Fig. \ref{fig:CaH_PES}(a)) which leads to highly diagonal transition strengths.
 However, the second minimum in the $B$ state PES leads to strong off-diagonal coupling starting around $v'=4$.
-This feature is what enables simultaneously strong coupling between $B(v'=4)$ and $X(v''=0)$ and $X(v''=15)$ states (Fig. \ref{fig:TDMs}(c)).
-Our calculations do not show a significant coupling between the $B(v'=4)$ state and the vibrational excited states of the A manifold.
-In this case, we do not calculate the coupling directly to the continuum but rather to the weakest bound state for two reasons.
-Firstly, we expect the coupling to the lowest energy continuum state and the weakest bound state to be similar since their energy difference is only $\sim500$~cm$^{-1}$.
-Secondly, we expect the STIRAP process to be more efficient if all three states are bound states.
-Hence it is worthwhile to consider a transfer to $X(v''=15)$ and performing the final dissociation process via photodissociation \cite{McDonald_2016_photodissociation} or a Feshbach resonance \cite{Barbe_2018_RbSrFeshbachRes}.
-Lastly, we plot the required laser wavelengths to connect the ground $X(v''=0)$ and the continuum to the $B$ manifold (Fig. \ref{fig:TDMs}(d)).
-We find that the estimated STIRAP upleg wavelength for $X(v''=0)\rightarrow B(v'=4)$ is 512.7~nm and the downleg wavelength for $X(v''=v_{th})\leftarrow B(v'=4)$ is 1744.7~nm.
-Both these laser wavelengths lie within the range of current technology such as Raman fiber amplifiers and difference frequency generation (DFG).
-Thus we expect high power and narrow linewidth lasers to be within reach for STIRAP.
+This feature enables strong coupling {of} $B(v'=4)$ {to both} $X(v''=0)$ and $X(v''=15)$ (Fig. \ref{fig:TDMs}(c)).
+Our calculations do not show a significant coupling between the $B(v'=4)$ state and the vibrational{ly} excited states of the A manifold. {Here} we calculate the coupling {to the weakest bound state, rather than} to the continuum, for two reasons.
+First, we expect the coupling to the lowest-energy continuum state{s} and {to} the {least-}bound state to be similar since their energy difference is only $\sim500$~cm$^{-1}$.
+Second, we expect the STIRAP process to be more efficient if all three states are bound states.
+Hence it is worthwhile to consider a transfer to $X(v''=15)$ {followed by} photodissociation \cite{McDonald_2016_photodissociation} or Feshbach {dissociation} \cite{Barbe_2018_RbSrFeshbachRes}.

+{In Fig. \ref{fig:TDMs}(d) we} plot the laser wavelengths {required} to connect $X(v''=0)$ {as well as} the {ground-state} continuum to the $B$ manifold.
+We {estimate} that the {``upleg" } STIRAP wavelength for $X(v''=0)\rightarrow B(v'=4)$ is 512.7~nm {while} the {``downleg"} wavelength for {$B(v'=4)\rightarrow X(v''=v_{\mathrm{th}})$} is 1744.7~nm.
+Both these wavelengths {are accessible via} current technology such as Raman fiber amplifiers and difference-frequency generation (DFG).
+Thus we expect high-power and narrow-linewidth laser {source}s to be within reach for STIRAP.